The Hunt: The Rajiv Gandhi Assassination Case

-It stars Amit Sial, Sahil Vaid, Bagavathi Perumal and Girish Sharma and the was released on 4 July 2025.

-It's based on the book "Ninety Days: The True Story of the Hunt for Rajiv Gandhi's Assassins" by Anirudhya Mitra.
+It stars Amit Sial, Sahil Vaid, Bagavathi Perumal, and Girish Sharma in major roles.
+It was released on 4 July 2025.
+It is based on the book Ninety Days: The True Story of the Hunt for Rajiv Gandhi's Assassins by Anirudhya Mitra.

 Plot

-The show explores the events surrounding the assassination of former Indian Prime Minister Rajiv Gandhi, who was killed on 21 May 1991 in a suicide bombing carried out by the Liberation Tigers of Tamil Eelam (LTTE) during an election rally in Tamil Nadu.
-The series follows the subsequent high-profile investigation led by a Special Investigation Team of the Central Bureau of Investigation (CBI).
-Through archival footage and firsthand interviews, the show delves into the planning of the attack, focusing on key figures like LTTE operative Sivarasan, while shedding light on the complex political dynamics between India and the LTTE.
-It provides a detailed and dramatic account of one of India's most significant and controversial assassination cases.
+The show follows the events surrounding the assassination of former Indian Prime Minister Rajiv Gandhi, who was killed on 21 May 1991 in a suicide bombing carried out by the Liberation Tigers of Tamil Eelam during an election rally at Sriperumbudur in Tamil Nadu.
+It shows the subsequent high-profile investigation led by a Special Investigation Team of the Central Bureau of Investigation.
+It delves into the planning of the attack, key members involved, and uncovering of the plot by the investigative team amidst the complex political dynamics at play.